6 technologies that will change the logistics industry by 2030

 Big data, sensor technology, augmented reality, 3D printing, robots and drones.
 Markus Kückelhaus from DHL reveals how these technology trends affect the logistics industry in the next 5-15 years.

 “Logistics used to be a quite boring industry with a very low level of innovation.
 But now we see many start-up companies that try to improve efficiency in different areas of logistics.
-This makes the industry much more interesting than in the past, ” says Markus Kückelhaus at the beginning of his presentation at Nordic Delivery Conference 2016, where he reveals how new trends affect the logistics and supply chain industry.
+This makes the industry much more interesting than in the past, ” says Markus Kückelhaus at the beginning of his presentation at Nordic Delivery Conference 2016 powered by Consignor, where he reveals how new trends affect the logistics and supply chain industry.

 Markus Kückelhaus is Vice President Innovation & Trend Research at DHL’s innovation center in Bonn, where he along with a dedicated team of trend researchers investigate and develop new trends in logistics: